Abandoned Cart Emails Guide with Examples & Templates

 And also you may offer an alternative payment method: PayPal or Amazon.
 This way, the customers will not have to share their personal and card information with you.

-Your website comprises hundreds or thousands of items?
+Does your website comprise hundreds or thousands of items?
 But you do not remember when for the last time you verified the prices?
 Do not doubt that this is one of the reasons why so many customers abandon their carts.
 We see a purse for $50, we expect to pay $50.
 But when adding the item to our cart, the prices either increase or decrease.

 Of course, you may think that lower price might be ok with us.
 But in fact, such things as chaos scare the customers away.
 Update information on time.